Language

 Notes

 strcpy() does not check the size of the destination buffer at all.
 If src is longer than dst, a buffer overflow occurs, corrupting adjacent memory and creating a security vulnerability.
-In modern code, using snprintf() is recommended instead.
+In modern code, snprintf() is commonly used as a safer alternative.

 strncpy() does not append a null terminator when src does not fit within n characters.
 Always manually set the last byte to null (dst[n-1] = '\0'), or use snprintf() as an alternative.